Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

-The (self-)attention mechanism plays important roles in various machine learning models including natural language processing architectures \cite{parikh2016decomposable,devlin2018bert,yan2020does}, graph classification architectures \cite{Velickovic2018GraphAN, dong2022pace}, sequential prediction algorithms \cite{cheng2016long}, adversarial learning models \cite{zhang2019self}, and etc. The attention mechanism allows input features to be the criteria for the attention itself \cite{vaswani2017attention}, thus can distinguish the relative importance between features during the information aggregation process.
-In order to incorporate the node features and graph topology in the attention scores for the nodes and edges pooling, we follow the idea of SAGpool \cite{lee2019self} and utilize a graph convolution layer to aggregate such information and to compute the attention feature matrix $H^t$.

-where $\tilde{A} = A + I$ is the adjacency matrix with added self-loops, $\tilde{D}$ is the corresponding diagonal degree matrix of $\tilde{A}$ such that $\tilde{D}_{ii} = \sum_{j=1}^n\tilde{A}_{ij}$, and $f$ is the activation function.
-The matrix $\Theta^{t} \in \mathbb{R}^{h_t \times F_t}$ is the trainable parameter to coordinate the attention score of nodes and edges.
-Various graph convolution layers \cite{defferrard2016convolutional,niepert2016learning,kipf2016semi} have been proposed, these GNN formulas can be used as substitution of Equation 1.
-All GNN layers follows the same information aggregation framework, hence, the extracted attention features $H^t$ contain information of node features as well as the graph topology.
+The (self-)attention mechanism plays important role in various machine learning models, including natural language processing architectures \cite{parikh2016decomposable,devlin2018bert,yan2020does}, graph classification architectures \cite{Velickovic2018GraphAN}, sequential prediction algorithms \cite{cheng2016long}, adversarial learning models \cite{zhang2019self}, etc. The attention mechanism allows input features to be the criteria for the attention itself \cite{vaswani2017attention} and thus can distinguish the relative importance between features during the information aggregation process.
+In order to incorporate the node features and graph topologies in the attention scores for the nodes and edge pooling, we follow the idea of SAGpool \cite{lee2019self} and utilize a graph convolution layer to aggregate such information and to compute the attention feature matrix $H^t$. where $\tilde{A} = A + I$ is the adjacency matrix with added self-loops, $\tilde{D}$ is the corresponding diagonal degree matrix of $\tilde{A}$ such that $\tilde{D}_{ii} = \sum_{j=1}^n\tilde{A}_{ij}$, and $\textit{f}$ is the activation function.
+The matrix $\Theta^{t} \in \mathbb{R}^{h_t \times h_{t+1}}$ is the trainable parameter to coordinate the attention score of nodes and edges, where $h_t$ is the feature dimension in layer $t$.
+Various graph convolution layers \cite{defferrard2016convolutional,niepert2016learning,kipf2016semi} have been proposed; these GNN formulas can be used as substitution of Equation (1).
+All GNN layers follows the same information aggregation framework; hence, the extracted attention features $H^t$ contain information of node features as well as graph~topologies.